Our brain likes new information as much as money: Study

-LOS ANGELES: New information acts on the brain’s reward system in the same way as money or food, according to a study that explains why people can’t stop checking their phones, even when they are not expecting any important messages.
+LOS ANGELES, June 23: New information acts on the brain’s reward system in the same way as money or food, according to a study that explains why people can’t stop checking their phones, even when they are not expecting any important messages.

 The research published in the journal Proceedings of the National Academy of Sciences demonstrates that the brain converts information into same common scale as it does for money.